 St Marychurch was the centre of Municipal Government, the offices in the Town Hall until 1900.
 The village was then incorporated into the Borough of Torquay, there had been previous attempts in 1867 and 1871.
 It has always been said that the only reason for Torquay taking over St Marychurch was to get hold of its steamroller.
 Torquay did not have one of it’s own.

 Tram services ‘to‘ St Marychurch ‘from‘ Torquay started in 1904 by the Torquay Tramway Company who also ran the Cliff Railway from 1926.

 A bus service to and from the Chilcote Memorial in 1900.
-Buses still run from here, the building in the background is now the Co-op.
+Buses still run from here, the building in the background is Hillsborough House where the Co-op now stands.

 In 1933 Mrs H.A.Tessier presented the town with Tessier Gardens for the use of adults only for rest and quiet.
 Later in that year a Sun Temple was erected in appreciation of the gift.
 The delightful gem of a garden is behind the Town Hall and Furrough Cross Church.